Hash-AK/TermiDash/README.md

 ### Windows
 ``` %APPDATA%\Local\TermiDash\config.toml```

+To change your theme, you can press 's' then change it from the dropdown.
 This program also displays your current distro's logo on the left panel in a neofetch/fastfetch style.
 Please do note that it's not 100% failproof, for example Zorin is detected as Debian.
 Please also note that if your terminal doesn't support correctly all the colors some text may appear weirdly/not appear at all.
 ## Screenshots/Demo
 ### V1.0.0